geniusinaction/group-vision/group-vision.md

 ### Publications
 - A good rule of thumb is that grad students should write one paper first-author per year after their qualifying exam (so a typical 5-yr PhD would result in three peer-reviewed, first-author papers).
-- For postdocs the average should be two first-author papers per year.
+- For postdocs the goal should be two first-author papers per year.
-- If you definitely are not pursuing an academic career, these numbers are probably too high and other things are probably more important (i.e., code development, outreach, non technical writing, etc).
+- If you definitely are not pursuing an academic career, these numbers are probably too high and other things are probably more important (i.e., code development, outreach, non-technical writing, etc).
 - Even for those pursuing an academic career, these numbers may vary widely, for example, it is difficult to compare a detailed project that results in a single long-format publication with two short projects that result in two short-format papers.
 For these reasons, these numbers are just meant to illustrate typical pathways rather than any one person's course of study.

 ### Time management
 - Science takes time.
 As a starting point, graduate students and postdocs should expect to work about 40 hours per week.
 If you can achieve your goals in less time, that's great.
 If you're really excited about a project and want to work more, that's great too.
 - It is equally important to take time to cultivate a variety of sources of contentment in one's life.
 Academic burnout is a real problem.
 While working excessive hours may achieve short term success, it is less likely to be sustainable over one's entire career.
 - The exact hours you choose to work is up to you.
 - Being on physically present on campus between 9 AM and 5 PM most days will facilitate collaborative working and, we hope, lead to a more fulfilling research experience.